vultr/terraform-vultr-condor/README.md

 $ terraform init && terraform apply
 ```

-4) The Admin Kubeconfig is written locally to your working directory by default.
+4) The Admin Kubeconfig is written locally to your working directory by default as `admin-<terraform-workspace>.conf`.
 This may not be desireable in some scenarios, e.g. running Terraform in automation(CI/CD pipelines).
 If you wish to change this set the `write_kubeconfig` variable to false.
 If you wish to retreive the kubeconfig manually, you can run the following after your cluster has been deployed:
 ``` sh
 $ k0sctl kubeconfig > /path/to/admin.conf
 ```